pkirkham/pkirkham.github.io/_posts/pyrus/2024-02-12-coolprop-versus-ppr78-eos.md

     The CoolProp website explains the [prerequisites that must be installed for Linux](http://www.coolprop.org/coolprop/wrappers/index.html#linux).
 A single command should suffice: `sudo apt-get install cmake git p7zip g++ python3 swig`.
 It may be necessary to additionally run `pip install six` to install the `six` package for Python.
 The installations can be checked using `cmake --version`, `git --version`, `7z`, `g++ --version`,  `python3 --version` and `swig -version`.

 	<u>MacOS</u><br>
     The CoolProp website explains the [prerequisites that must be installed for MacOS](http://www.coolprop.org/coolprop/wrappers/index.html#osx).
 Installation of Git, CMake, 7-Zip and SWIG is recommended [via Homebrew](https://brew.sh/).
+This requires the presence of the bourne again shell (bash) on the system, and if bash is available, then Homebrew can be installed with the one line command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.
 Once Homebrew is installed the command `brew install cmake git p7zip swig` should install CMake, Git, 7-Zip and SWIG.
 A C++ compiler `clang` should already be built into MacOS.
 From a Command Prompt or PowerShell terminal, these installations can be checked using `cmake --version`, `git --version`,  `7z`, `swig -version`, and `clang --version`.

 	That leaves Python.
 Python can be installed using a [Miniconda installer](https://docs.conda.io/projects/miniconda/en/latest/index.html) for MacOS.
 Just pick the correct architecture (Intel x86 or Apple M1).
 It will be necessary to install the `six` package for Python using `pip install six`.
 The list of installed packages can then be checked using `conda list` and the installed version can be checked with `conda --version`.